bmcszk/loandemo/README.md

 ### To create new loan:

-`curl --location --request POST 'localhost:8080/' \
---header 'Content-Type: application/json' \
+`curl --location --request POST 'localhost:8080/' --header 'Content-Type: application/json'
 --data-raw '{
     "amount": 6000,
     "period": 25,
     "created": "2020-01-01T00:00:00"
 }'`

-### To extend the loan period (put correct uuid):
+### To extend the loan period (put the correct uuid):

 `curl --location --request PATCH 'localhost:8080/3affcf34-47a7-42a3-9a9f-2a310dd2f004'`